 - Financial Achievement #3: Pay all your debts

-- Financial Achievement #4: Prepare a “nest egg” or fund that could replace 80% of your current income
+- Financial Achievement #4: Prepare a “nest egg” that could replace 80% of your current income

 If you’ve already achieved these four (4) financial milestones, then you’re on your way to a delightful and financially comfortable life of retirement!
 Happy retiring!

 Source: “4 financial milestones to reach before you retire.”
 (CNN)